MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 **render_method: alpha_test_single_sided**

 `render method: alpha_test_single_sided` is very similar to alpha test.
 It doesn't respect translucency, which affects the transparent teal pixels of this block.
 But it does respect transparent and opaque pixels.
-This render method enables backface culling, which is why you can’t see the back of the bubble through the transparent parts.
+This render method enables backface culling, which is why you can't see the back of the bubble through the transparent parts.
 Just like a regular glass block!

 **render_method: blend**